 Progress Strategies 1.
 ElderSource will, throughout 2024-2027, continue to co-chair with Mayo Clinic the Dementia Care and Cure initiative (DCCI) task force, an initiative of the DOEA to make Florida friendly for persons with dementia and their caregivers: a.
-Efforts will be focused on educating different sectors of the community about dementia and how to support people with dementia with whom they come in contact (e.g., banks, libraries, parks and recreation, etc.) b.
+Efforts will be focused on educating different sectors of the community about dementia and how to support people with dementia with whom they come in contact (e.g., first responders, banks, libraries, parks and recreation, etc.) b.
 Efforts will include creating opportunities for persons with dementia and their caregivers to engage in their community, to assist in reducing isolation c.
-ElderSource will be an active participant, advocating for, and voicing the needs and unmet needs of this population during DCCI Task Force meetings held on a bi-monthly basis through Zoom.
-2. ElderSource will, throughout 2024-2027, support and advance its' Caregiver Coalition which will assist caregivers, as well as extend the ability and likelihood of caregivers continuing to provide care in the person's home and/or community; the Caregiver Coalition will hold 2-3 virtual and/or in-person workshops per year.
+ElderSource will be an active participant, advocating for, and voicing the needs and unmet needs of this population during DCCI Task Force meetings held on a bi-monthly basis through Zoom or in-person.
+The DCCI task force will meet by the end of February 2024 and bi-monthly thereafter, and minutes will be kept on file.
+2. ElderSource will, throughout 2024-2027, support and advance its' Caregiver Coalition which will assist caregivers, as well as extend the ability and likelihood of caregivers continuing to provide care in the person's home and/or community; the Caregiver Coalition will hold at least 3 virtual and/or in-person workshops by the end of December 2024, and 3 each year thereafter.
 3. Throughout 2024-2027, ElderSource will continue to fund and ElderSource providers will continue to offer services, education and referrals through the ADI program.
+ElderSource will monthly (starting by February 2024 and monthly thereafter) monitor provider spending in ADI and provide guidance to providers on their spending, in order to reduce waitlists, serve more clients and meet set spending goals.

-4. ElderSource will be an active member of the Nassau Healthy Brain Road Map Advisory Council, coordinated by the Department of Health (DOH) in Nassau County.
-The Department of Health in Nassau County was one of seven public health departments in the country that of Flediti in Nassau County was one of seven public flediti departments in the country that received funding by the National Alzheimer's Association and NACCHO (National Association of County and City Health Officials) for implementation of this initiative.
-ElderSource will continue its' involvement throughout 2024-2027 (meets quarterly), as the task force works on the development and implementation of various strategy steps.
-5. Throughout 2024-2027, ElderSource and the ADRC will maintain Alzheimer's resources in 1 the statewide database; ElderSource and its providers will continue to make referrals to !
-Alzheimer's Caregiver Groups.
-6. Throughout 2024-2027, ElderSource and its providers will advocate for, and seek out additional funding and resources for older adults with dementia, Alzheimer's' and other related memory disorders, as well as their caregivers; funding will be sought via grant applications, ! annual solicitation letters, and other fundraising events.
+4. ElderSource will be an active member of the Nassau Healthy Brain Road Map Advisory Council, coordinated by the Department of Health (DOH) in Nassau County, through attendance and participation in the group's quarterly meetings beginning the first calendar - year quarter of 2024 The Department of Health in Nassau County was one of seven public health departments in the country that received funding by the National Alzheimer's Association and NACCHO (National Association of County and City Health Officials) for implementation of this initiative, to promote brain health, better care for people with cognitive impairment, and increase attention to caregivers ElderSource will continue its' involvement throughout 2024-2027 (meets quarterly, starting the first quarter of 2024), as the task force works on the development and implementation of various strategy steps.
+5. Throughout 2024-2027, ElderSource and the ADRC will maintain Alzheimer's resources in the statewide database; ElderSource and its providers will continue to make referrals to Alzheimer's Caregiver Groups.
+ElderSource will run a database report by the end of August 2024 and every 6 months thereafter to collect data on Alzheimer related need requests and/or resources provided.
+6. Throughout 2024-2027, ElderSource and its providers will advocate for, and seek out additional funding and resources for older adults with dementia, Alzheimer's' and other related memory disorders, as well as resources for their caregivers; funding will be sought via grant applications, annual solicitation letters, and other fundraising events.
+ElderSource will make a note of and review received correspondence, newsletters, and/or related websites for potential grant opportunities, before the end of March 2024 and at least quarterly thereafter.
+ElderSource will share any of these potential grant opportunities with its service providers.